TSLA411.79013.06%

 • Noncompliant pricing tactics risk enforcement and loss of competitive trust.

-On April 17, a Federal Trade Commission (FTC) official declared that dealers should assist the agency in identifying competitors who violate the recent advertising regulations by reporting them, according to an Automotive News report.
+On April 17, a Federal Trade Commission (FTC) official told dealers they can report competitors who violate the recent advertising regulations, according to an Automotive News report.

 In March, the FTC issued a massive industry-wide warning letter to 97 dealership groups over potential advertising violations.
 The agency is now encouraging compliant dealers to assist in identifying noncompliant competitors.
 Officials say the effort to level the playing field across the retail auto market is underway.